 The configuration.php file in the main whmcs directory contains the encryption hash value unique to your particular installation, it's used to encrypt sensitive data so should it be lost this data can no longer be decrypted.
 Therefore it is important for a backup of this file to be kept in a secure location in case re-installation is necessary.

 As a DB grows, it becomes too big for a PHP script like the WHMCS cron to handle backing up due to the amount of data within it causing various server limits to be exceeded, usually around the 20MB mark.
-Unfortunately being big simply means that for a PHP script to loop through and save that data into temporary memory in order to generate a full backup is not possible - either the memory limits or max execution time limits on the server side of things will kick in way before that completes and terminate the script.
-So the only option at that stage is to look at using an alternative backup means such as WHM automated backups or manual phpMyAdmin exports.
+Unfortunately being big means that for a PHP script to loop through and save that data into temporary memory in order to generate an FTP or Email backup is not possible - either the memory limits or max execution time limits on the server will be reached and terminate the script.

 In normal operation MySQL tables can generate overhead, put simply this is space assigned to the table that isn't being used but is still taking up disk space.
 MySQL has a function called optimise tables which can be used to reduce this.
 Usually this command is from from the server's command line or phpmyadmin, but it can also be run within WHMCS by clicking the Utilities > System > Database Status > Optimise Tables button.